-Fortune cookies were first made in Kyoto, Japan, but are now served along with most dishes in Asian-based cuisine.
+Fortune cookies were first made in Kyoto, Japan, but are now served with most dishes in Asian cuisine.

-These crips and sugary cookies usually come with a piece of paper inside, also called a “fortune”, which essentially contains a vague prophecy.
-Interestingly, fortune cookies are highly popular in Chinese restaurants in the United States, but they’re not a custom in China.
+These crips and sugary cookies usually come with a piece of paper inside, also called a “fortune”, which contains a vague prophecy.
+Interestingly, fortune cookies are quite common in Chinese restaurants in the United States, but they’re not as popular in China.

 Out of the 3 billion fortune cookies made each year around the world, the majority of them are used for consumption in the United States.